 Reach out to get more information.

-Pornography has become problematic for many people, specifically placing young children and adolescents at risk for developing unhealthy sexual behaviours.
+Pornography has become problematic for many people.
 Pornography significantly impacts three main areas that makes it so addictive.

-1) The brain – Pornography has substantial impacts on the brain and lead to overstimulation and release of dopamine (the “feel good” chemical that creates pleasure).
+1) The brain – Pornography has substantial impacts on the brain and leads to overstimulation and the release of dopamine (the “feel good” chemical that creates pleasure).
 The more someone watches pornography, the more dopamine is released.
-This reinforces the behaviour, increases cravings, and creates a feedback loop.
+This reinforces the behaviour, increases cravings, and creates an unhealthy feedback loop.

-2) Escalation – The feedback loop leads to an escalation of the behaviour and triggers a need for higher intensity pornographic content.
-This causes greater challenges in developing healthy relationships and distorts the arousal template (a map created to discern what one desires, is attracted to, seeks pleasure from, or pursues in a relationship).
+2) Escalation – The feedback loop leads to an escalation of the behaviour, and triggers a need for higher intensity pornographic content.
+This causes greater challenges in developing healthy relationships.

-3) Emotional bonding – Pornography use creates an emotional bond with the internet world, furthering the intimacy disorder.
-Sex becomes less about intimacy and connection, and can create barriers to forming healthy sexuality within relationships.
+3) Emotional bonding – Pornography use creates an emotional bond with the internet world, furthering disconnection.

 Do you think you might be struggling with a pornography addiction?
 Ask yourself the following questions:

 Love or relationship addiction is similarly understood as a trauma-based intimacy and attachment disorder.
-Unresolved trauma wounds and deeply engrained negative core beliefs about love, can lead to chasing the “happily ever after” and fantasy of romance.
+Unresolved trauma and deeply engrained negative core beliefs, can lead to chasing the “happily ever after” and fantasy of romance.

-The “love or relationship addict” spends significant time preoccupied and fantasizing about the potential of love, a desired person, or “fairy-tale” relationship.
-When in a romantic relationship, they may engage in behaviours they think will sustain the relationship.
-However, they often confuse intensity with intimacy, which inevitably pushes people away.
+A love or relationship addict spends significant time preoccupied and fantasizing about the potential of love, a desired person, or a fairy-tale relationship.
+In a romantic relationship, intensity is often confused with intimacy, which inevitably pushes people away.

-On a deeper level, they believe they are not worthy of romantic love.
-They become fearful, anxious, and paranoid about losing a relationship or never being able to sustain one.
-They might “serial date” because of their fear of abandonment.
-The “love addict” is often attracted to unavailable people or people with avoidant attachment styles, which ultimately perpetuate their fear of abandonment.
+On a deeper level, this creates a belief of not being worthy of love.
+Individuals become fearful, anxious, and paranoid about losing a relationship or never being able to sustain one.
+Love addicts are often attracted to unavailable people or people with avoidant attachment styles, which ultimately perpetuate their fear of abandonment.